 When He said to be shrewd while, at the same time, being innocent, He meant that we are to be careful, watchful, and have pure motives.
-I believe there are critical areas for which to create policies, and the rest has to be given to the Lord.
+I believe there are critical areas for which to create policies, and the rest must be given to the Lord.
 We need to be wise without being paranoid.
+Here is a picture that might help you know where to place your children's ministry policies.